JonathanC13/python_ref/Structures/ok.md

 A Single Board Computer(SBC) is a printed circuit board (PCB) with a microcontroller and all components needed to make it function as a small computer

 ####**RPI: Touch screen**
   The project was a system that helped tourist find locations of interest in a city, and my part was to create a touch screen kiosk that hosted the application so people without internet access could use it.
-I used a raspberry pi and PiFace to control the circuits that enabled a touch screen surface with infrared components.
+I used a raspberry pi and PiFace to control the circuits that enabled an infrared touch screen surface.
 The main idea is to have 1 column of 8 infrared emitters on one side of the screen and a column of 8 infrared transistors on the other to create a touch screen area in between.
 The general operation is to have a single emitter on at a time and all the sensors would check if they can detect the ON emitter.
 If it doesn’t it means something was in the way.
 After cycling through the emitters, it will check if an intercept can be calculated.
   To test and visualize if the correct location was touched on the screen, I wrote an (visual studio (c sharp)) application that received the touch location and showed which lines were being blocked to cause the intercept.

+  **RPI experience summary**
+  Most of the Raspberry pi experience is from my 4th year project where I used a raspberry pi and PiFace to control the circuits that enabled an infrared touch screen surface.
+It was fairly simple, mainly synchronizing the turning on of an infrared LED and then reading the sensors.
+    - The main idea is to have 1 column of 8 infrared emitters on one side of the screen and a column of 8 infrared transistors on the other to create a touch screen area in between.
+The general operation is to have a single emitter on at a time and all the sensors would check if they can detect the ON emitter.
+If it doesn’t it means something was in the way.
+After cycling through the emitters, it will check if an intercept can be calculated.

 ####**Arduino: maze robot:**
-  Using an Arduino nano, the project was to have a maze robot self navigate a line and a wall maze by combining multiple sensor's data and changing motor behaviour accordingly.
+  Using an Arduino nano connected to an H bridge (4 pins to control direction of the 2 motors (2 pins for each)) to control the motors and to infrared and sonar sensors, the project was to have a maze robot self navigate a line and a wall maze by combining multiple sensor's data and changing motor behaviour accordingly.

 	Using an Arduino uno and Raspberry PI, the project was a LED globe to attempt the Persistance of vision illusion, the idea is to spin a single vertical array of LEDs on a 2D ring fast enough, 30 frames per second, that it creates the illusion of a solid image when the LEDs and motor are synced.
+The pi just controlled the motor speed and the arduino was attached onto the spinning ring.

 ####**TFTP**